1123Alessandro/Data-Warehouse-Labs/README.md

 # 3. How many students are enrolled per subject?

-Create a `VIEW` to `COUNT` the number of enrolled students for each unique course.
-Use `SUM` to add the total number of enrolled students per unique course, including different course versions.
+Retrieve the number of students enrolled in each subject by joining the `course` and `enrollment` tables based on the course ID. `GROUP` the results by course name and `COUNT` the distinct student IDs to determine how many students are enrolled in each subject.
+The results are sorted in descending order using `DESC` to show the subjects with the highest enrollment first.

 ![](images/q3.png)